lisaev1/ansible-playbooks/hylafax-enterprise/README.md

 # An Ansible single-file playbook to provision [HylaFAX Enterprise][1] servers

+This branch contains a monolithic playbook for HylaFAX Enterprise deployments.

 ## Requirements

 Currently, HylaFAX Enterprise Edition (HFEE) is built only for [CentOS 7 on x86_64][2].